Cut Back To Move Forward

 The natural instinct of a ministry leader is to add more.
 More ministries, more information, more outlets, more processes.
 But always adding more doesn’t help a plant grow.
 To be healthy, a plant must be pruned.

-When we’ve added to the point that none of our current ministries are extremely effective, each ministry is sucking nutrients without getting enough.
+When we add the point that none of our current ministries are highly effective, each ministry is sucking nutrients without getting enough.

 Ministry leaders may find it easy to think about the “too much” going on around us.
-But we practically hyperventilate when it comes to the practical steps of cutting a ministry off from the vine.
+But we practically hyperventilate over the practical steps of cutting a ministry off from the vine.

 Pruning is never easy, especially at first.
-But the benefits are amazing.
+But the benefits are tremendous.

 I like the questions Craig Groeschel included in his book, It: How Churches and Leaders Can Get It and Keep It: